How to Choose a Ceiling Fan for Your Home

 Maybe you’ve got a ceiling fan that’s getting the job done, but it’s not winning any awards.
 If it’s too small, your ceiling fan will have to work overtime and will likely burn out.
 Too big, and your guests might feel the need to put on a sweater.

-To make sure you get just the right fan for the job, you’ll need to consider cubic feet per minute (CFM) and airflow.
+To make sure you get just the right ceiling fan for the job, you’ll need to consider cubic feet per minute (CFM) and airflow.
 CFM is determined by the size of your space and how hard your ceiling fan has to work to move air within it.
 A fan that moves around 4,000 to 5,000 CFM is average, 5,000 to 6,000 CFM is better, and 6,000 or higher CFM is best.
-For fully immersive circulation in a long space that’s over 300 square feet, like a basement, you’ll probably need two fans.
+For fully immersive circulation in a long space that’s over 300 square feet, like a basement, you’ll probably need two ceiling fans.

 Measure Your Ceiling to Get the Right Mount